SAP-samples/cloud-cap-samples-java/README.md

 ## Deploy to SAP Cloud Platform

+When deploying the application to the SAP Cloud Platform, it can be deployed as a single tenant application or as a multitenant application.
+Follow the Prequisites and then the step by step guide for the single or multitenant scenario in order to successfully deploy the application.

 Prerequisistes:
 - Install the "MultiApps Archive Builder", the mbt tool:
 `npm install -g mbt`